Mamie B. Reese: Career

-From 1964 to 1968, Reese was the national president of the National Association of Colored Women's Clubs (NACWC).
+Reese succeeded Rosa Slade Gragg and was the 17th national president of the National Association of Colored Women's Clubs (NACWC) from 1964 to 1968.
 Under her leadership, the NACWC's headquarters in Washington, D.C. were renovated, and the Mary Church Terrell Memorial Library was established to preserve the organization's records.
 She also prioritized funding scholarships and travel for young people.
 In 1968, when her immediate successor Myrtle B. Ollison said "I think the police are doing a grand job" and "I've never had any trouble with discrimination," Reese gave a statement clarifying that Ollison's personal opinions did not reflect the NACWC's policies or history of activism.

 Personal life

 Mamie Bynes married doctor William J. Reese, Sr. in 1941, in Georgia.
 Reese died from complications of diabetes in 1997, aged 86 years, in Albany, Georgia.